jhenaoa4/Efficient-Hybrid-Metaheuristics-for-the-Optimal-Camera-Placement-Problem/README.md

 ## Solution and Results

+In order to solve the problem set above, a hybrid metaheuristic was developed, this algorithm has two parts, first there is a constructive hybrid part where a initial solution is built using also a Local Neighborhood Search (LNS) algorithm (destroy and repair), then that solution will be part of a initial population for a hybrid genetic algorithm.

-The details of the description of the problem, the hybrid algorithm and results are in the paper atatched in this repository.
+The details of the description of the problem, the hybrid algorithm and results are in the paper atatched in this repository: Hybrid Metaheuristic Juliana Henao.pdf

 ## Run algorithm